 In our series of Must Do Things Around Greater Houston, we take a look at Houston’s vast array of neighborhoods to bring you five fun, tasty, and enticing reasons you should give each a visit.
-This campus edition takes a closer look at the city’s hottest colleges and universities.
+This campus edition takes a closer look at one of Houston’s primary colleges and universities.

 While you may not think of spending much time at Rice University (whether you’re a student or not), you may want to rethink hitting the 294-acre campus.
 For starters, it’s quite beautiful.
 And catching a Rice Owls game or meet is always a good idea.
 But the fun and action doesn’t stop with sports.
 Here are five more ways to experience college life at Rice University.

 - Shop local at the Rice University Farmers Market – Every Tuesday from 3:30pm to 6:30pm (rain or shine), dozens of vendors show up to the parking lot adjacent to Rice Stadium to show off locally-grown food and artisanal goods.
 Head there to find everything from organic kombucha and handmade goat cheese to vegan tamales and heritage hogs.
 Click here for directions.

 - Have a Twilight Epiphany – Head over to Shepherd School of Music and you’ll find the magnificent Twilight Epiphany Skyspace sittin’ pretty.
 Built in 2012 and designed by brilliant artist James Turrell, the acoustically-engineered pyramidal structure is equipped with a LED light sequence that projects onto the roof and evokes the sun’s arc.
 The public is invited to view magical performances of light and sound, which occur at sunrise and sunset, on select days (reservations are free but required).
 Click here for directions.